 Privacy Policy

-As the operators of the Bryq website, Idalto registered in Cyprus and having its registered office address at 1, Lampousas St., 1095, Nicosia (“We”, “Us”, “Bryq”) is committed to protecting and respecting your privacy.
+As the operators of the Bryq website, Idalto registered in Cyprus and having its registered office address at 1, Lampousas St., 1095, Nicosia (“We”, “we”, “Us”, “us”,“Bryq”, “Idalto”) is committed to protecting and respecting your privacy.

-Below is Bryq’s privacy policy, which incorporates and clarifies these principles and where we explain how we collect, use, and share information about you, along with the choices that you have with respect to that information.
-Throughout this Privacy Policy we’ll refer to our website app.bryq.com, candidate.bryq.com and all subdomains under bryq.com collectively as “Services.”
+Below is Bryq’s privacy policy, sets out the basis on which the Personal Data collected from you, or that you provide to Us will be processed by Us.
+Throughout this Privacy Policy we’ll refer to our website app.bryq.com, candidate.bryq.com and all subdomains under bryq.com collectively as the “Services”.

 Candidate: the party undergoing the Bryq assessment